thomasdefise/OSCP_Resources/Enumeration/Windows101.md

   - Global groups from any domain or any trusted domain
   - Other Domain Local groups from the same domain
   - Accounts, Global groups, and Universal groups from other forests and from external domains

+The group memberships of domain local groups and global groups are not replicated to the Global Catalog Group objects are to the Global Catalog.

+Note that users that exist in external or forest trusts, **external from the domain’s current forest**, can still be added to domain local groups in the specified domain.
+These users show up as new entries in **CN=ForeignSecurityPrincipals,DC=domain,DC=com**

+*When a trust is established between a domain in a forest and a domain outside of that forest, security principals from the external domain can access resources in the internal domain.
+Active Directory creates a foreign security principal object in the internal domain to represent each security principal from the trusted external domain.
+These foreign security principals can become members of domain local groups in the internal domain.*

 ###### *If you don't know, now you know: [Active Directory Security Groups](https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups#active-directory-default-security-groups-by-operating-system-version)*